hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 My more recent YDNA Research 2022-2024

-So far, I have two 'close matching genetic kin' I1-Y2963 YDNA lines, mentioned above, HARDWICK and PRATT [PREAUX], the likely common ancestor for which was alive about 450 years ago, c.1575 AD, in the North of England, Cumberland/Yorkshire/Lancashire/Pennines.'
-Note: King Edward I [17/18 June 1239 – 7 July 1307], also known as Edward Longshanks and the Hammer of the Scots.
+So far, I have two 'close matching genetic kin' I1-Y2963 YDNA lines, mentioned above, the most recent being HARDWICK and PRATT [PREAUX], the likely common ancestor for which was alive about 450 years ago, c.1575 AD, in the North of England, Cumberland/Yorkshire/Lancashire/Pennines.'
+Historical Note: King Edward I [17/18 June 1239 – 7 July 1307], also known as Edward Longshanks and the Hammer of the Scots.
 His son, King Edward II [25 April 1284 – 21 September 1327].
 And his son, King Edward III [13 November 1312 - 21 June 1377].
 See 'Dispenser War' Commander Sir Andrew de Harcla [Hartley], Ist Earl of Carlisle.

 FGC2492,FGC2494,Y2963 positives ....